 Section 6.1.
 The Board shall have the power to appoint such other representatives, employees or agents as may be necessary in the Board’s judgment for the conduct of business of the Corporation.
 The Board shall designate titles and compensation, if any, for these individuals.

 SECTION 7.
 Expenditures.
 All committee expenditures over $1,000 must be authorized by the Board or by a committee Chair provided that such expense is within such committee’s budget.
 Any expenditures made by committee members must be specifically authorized by the respective committee chair.
 All additional expenditures not budgeted must be approved by the Treasurer.
 Budgetary expenditures shall be accounted for in a manner determined by the Treasurer.

 SECTION 8.
 Resignation and Removal.
 A member of the Board of Directors may resign by delivering his/her resignation in writing to the President, Secretary or Treasurer of the Corporation, to a meeting of the members of the Board or to the Corporation at its principal office.
 Such resignation shall be effective upon receipt (unless specified to be effective at some other time) and acceptance thereof shall not be necessary to make it effective unless it so states.
 Any officer or Board member may be removed for cause by vote of two-thirds (2/3) of the Board, after at least twenty-one (21) days notice and an opportunity to be heard.

 SECTION 9.
 Vacancy.
-Any vacancy in the unexpired term of any Director shall be filled within 6 months or less.
+Any vacancy in the unexpired term of any Director shall be filled by the next board recruitment cycle.

 SECTION 10.
 Voting Limitations.
 Notwithstanding the fact that any individual may hold more than one position entitling them to Board membership, they shall vote only once on any issue or matter which comes before the Board.